KNEW (AM): KNEW

 On January 3, 2012, Clear Channel management changed KKGN to KNEW and shifted to a wider-based talk format.
 The move was part of a broader restructuring of talk programming in Clear Channel's San Francisco cluster.
 While still predominantly progressive talk for most of the day, KNEW also carried the decidedly conservative Glenn Beck Program during morning drive as well as The Dave Ramsey Show in middays.

-On January 2, 2014, Rush Limbaugh's daily syndicated program moved from KKSF to KNEW.
+On January 2, 2014, Rush Limbaugh’s daily syndicated program moved from KKSF to KNEW.
 At this point, KNEW dropped all progressive talk programs, as it flipped to conservative talk and rebranded as "The Patriot".

 Affiliation with Bloomberg Radio

 On September 29, 2014, KNEW dropped conservative talk for business talk programming provided by New York City-based Bloomberg Radio.
 Limbaugh, Beck, and Hannity's programs were moved to KSFO.
-On July 30, 2020, KNEW reached an agreement with the Oakland Athletics to broadcast their games for the remainder of the 2020 season, after having initially forgone a radio home in Oakland in favor of streaming only.
+On July 30, 2020, KNEW reached an agreement with the Oakland Athletics to broadcast their games for the remainder of the 2020 season, after having initially forgone a radio home in Oakland in favor of streaming only; it would remain the team's flagship station through 2024.
+The "A's Cast" service, which started the 2020 season on TuneIn and was the originally-intended outlet for A's broadcasts in the Bay Area, moved to iHeartRadio as part of the deal.

+Sports Talk & More

+KNEW's ten-year local marketing agreement with Bloomberg L.P. would end without renewal on September 30, 2024; that month, the station began running promos directing listeners to Bloomberg's app to continue hearing Bloomberg Radio programming as of October 1.
+On September 27, 2024, iHeart announced that upon the end of the Bloomberg LMA, KNEW would flip to a hybrid sports and talk format as "iHeart Sports Talk and More".
+The station airs the Fox Sports Radio national lineup from 6 a.m. to 7 p.m., and talk programming from Premiere Networks the rest of the day (as KGMZ-FM has the rights to Fox Sports Radio's nighttime programming in the Bay Area market).

+Athletics baseball games would remain on KNEW despite the team's 2025 move to Sacramento ahead of their long-term relocation to Las Vegas, as part of a deal that made KSTE—an iHeartMedia-owned station in Sacramento—the team's new flagship station.
+The "A's Cast" stream on iHeartRadio also continues to air games.